webtoknow/fx-trading-app/Week_08/Exercise/README.md

 	private static final Map<ECurrency, Float> GBP_RATES = new HashMap<ECurrency, Float>();
 	private static final Map<ECurrency, Float> RON_RATES = new HashMap<ECurrency, Float>();

+ / Static block is used for initializing the static variables.
+ //This block gets executed when the class is loaded in the memory
+ //can we have more than one?

 	static {
 		EUR_RATES.put(ECurrency.GBP, 0.9F);